Campaign statement regarding the cancellation of 'Doctors'

 We do not believe that the Midlands should be on the receiving end of any further cutbacks to the BBC’s presence and its facilities.
 We have already shouldered more than our fair share.

-Campaign for Regional Broadcasting Midlands.
-March 2024
+Campaign for Regional Broadcasting and Production.
+November 2024